Ken Lee, Chief Executive Officer

-Marie Nguyen is the Chapter and Membership Associate at the OCA National Center.
-In her capacity, she works very closely with our local Chapter Presidents to provide assistance to with administrative items as well as membership development.
-Marie also coordinates and organizes OCA's National Board Meetings that occur quarterly in various chapter hosted cities.
+Marie Nguyen is the Senior Development Associate at the OCA National Center.
+In her capacity, she works to support the development of the organization through coordinating fundraising and special events.
+Marie also coordinates and organizes meetings for OCA's Business Advisory Council (BAC).
 In her capacity, she hopes to grow OCA as a national organization and continue to uplift and bring visibility to the APA community.

 Rooted in Southern California, Marie is the youngest of nine siblings in her big and boisterous family.
 Her experience of growing up in a Vietnamese immigrant family has inspired her to build and gain more understanding of advocacy to help future APA generations.
 She is a graduate of the University of California, San Diego where she pursued a degree in Political Science – Public Law.